zhangyazhong/verdictdb/docs/how-to-add-driver.md

 3. rand() : random number generation
 4. unix_timestamp() : current timestamp as a seed for rand()

-Since every database differs not only in what functions it supports, but also in how it supports them, you need to use appropriate functions that are available from your target database.
+Since every database differs not only in which functions it supports, but also in how it supports them, you need to use appropriate functions that are available from your target database.

 ##### b) protected String randomNumberExpression(SampleParam param)